Edmonds Community College

 Lynnwood, WA 98036

-Scriber Lake High School teacher Marjie Bowker, and several writers from Scriber’s writing program will share their intensely personal stories from their just-released book seven.
-Past presentations by prior authors highlight the value of learning from past experiences, planing our future, and targeting our goals.
-These writers demonstrate that focused, courageous action overcome fear.
+Scriber Lake High School teacher Marjie Bowker, and students from Scriber’s writing program will share intensely personal stories from the seventh book released by Scriber High School Students, “Listen“.
+Past presentations by prior authors highlight the value of learning from experiences, planing our future, and targeting our goals.
+These writers demonstrate that focused, courageous action will overcome fear.

 The book’s official release was January 29th in Edmonds, at Cafe Louvre.

 Here is an article from the Herald that you should check out!

 More information about Marjie and the program at Scriber Lake High School: